ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 5   | Azul Prime VM                                         | 27,163.172              | 137                              |  1.034
 6   | Eclipse OpenJ9 VM                                     | 40,975.966              | 137                              |  1.559

-**Note:** Based on the total energy consumption, the JVM in the first row consumes less energy overall, while the JVM in the last row emits the highest amount of carbon dioxide.
+Based on the total energy consumption, the JVM in the first row consumes less energy overall, while the JVM in the last row emits the highest amount of carbon dioxide.

 **Legend:**
 - `CO₂` - carbon dioxide.